 As mentioned, the seller typically pays the total commission in Massachusetts, which is split between the listing agent and the buyer’s agent.
 The commission is generally based on a percentage of the property’s final sale price.
 While the seller covers the commission, it indirectly affects the buyer as it is factored into the overall costs of the transaction.

-However, a buyer could pay the buyer agent fees in certain scenarios.
+However, a buyer could pay the buyer agent fees in specific scenarios.
 The two most common are when the agent finds an off-market property or a for-sale-by-owner home.
 In both these circumstances, the owner may not be willing to pay a commission.

 The buyer would need to compensate their agent instead.